· 11 min read

 Despite all of the facts about our rapidly declining biodiversity, have we seen any material change in how we go about implementing the CBD?

-It seems we are stuck on a treadmill.
+Are we stuck on a treadmill?

 Is it time for the CBD to change course?

-Do we need biannual biodiversity CoPs, more recently called the UN Biodiversity Summit, and all of the associated preparatory meetings?
+Do we need biannual biodiversity CoPs, more recently called the UN Biodiversity Summits, and all of the associated preparatory meetings?
 CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) has CoPs on a three yearly cycle, which is often enough.
-Can the CBD meet less frequently and instead spend that time and resources focussed on action?
+Can the CBD meet less frequently and instead spend that time and those resources focussed on action?

 Do we need to continually debate and negotiate new decisions on so many topics?
 Might it be possible to limit negotiations to critical issues?
 CoP16 ran out of time, after two full weeks, to finalise decisions on key issues, most notably on financing and monitoring.

 We know that we need to influence the food, energy, and finance worlds.
-Should we hold CBD CoPs in direct partnership with the global entities responsible for leading on these issues, and preferably bringing the three Rio Conventions together for this purpose?
+Can we hold CBD CoPs in direct partnership with the global entities responsible for leading on these issues, and preferably bringing the three Rio Conventions together for this purpose?

 The GBF followed the same pattern as its predecessor, the Strategic Plan for Biodiversity.
 Should we have considered a different model?
-Possibly yes, but as it was mid-Covid-19 ,and there were challenges in convening Parties, we basically stayed with the 2010 model.
+Possibly yes, but as it was mid-Covid-19 and there were challenges in convening Parties, we basically stayed with the 2010 model.
 If it is not a case of ‘third time lucky’, do we need to think of another way forward?

 And other questions concerning consensus decision making, compliance processes, and the multilateral financial institutions, most particularly the Global Environment Facility, amongst many others, could all be added to the mix.